koii-network/docs/tutorials/archiver/using.md

 #### Other Variables:

 Don't forget to edit the task_name, task_description, total_bounty_amount and bounty_amount_per_round before deployment, as these would be directly visible by potential task runners in Koii Node.

-## Creating a Webpack & Deployment To IPFS
-Before deploying our task, we must first convert it to webpack format with by typing yarn webpack in our terminal.

-We can use use create-task-cli package to deploy our webpacked application to IPFS.type npx @\_koii/create-task-cli@latest

-Voila!
-Now you have your crawler deployed on Koii.
-Be sure to save the returned task id, as you will need it in Koii Node.

-Within Koii Node, head over to My Node.
-Click “Advanced”, (at the bottom of the interface).
-Copy your Task Id and start running the task!
-Do not forget that in order to have the audit step working, you need at least two people.
-So invite a friend of yours to test your application in deployment.